 Other popular sites are Getafreelancer, where you can find programmers, web designers and copywriters, ScriptLance, which is mainly for programmers, and oDesk, where you can hire programmers, web designers, writers, etc.

-A new option is Freelancer Network.
+A another good, very fast growing option is Freelancer Network.

 Don't make the job sound too easy

 Here's a tip I've learned from my brother-in-law, Graham, who's in charge of an office and has been hiring people for a long time: Don't make your online job sound too attractive.
 If it involves hard work, repetitive work etc, say so.
 Otherwise, you'll be swamped with applicants who may be disappointed when they find out the details of the work you expect them to do.
 If you get no applicants, just re-advertise with a new job description.

 He says that if you receive more than three applicants, you've made the job sound too easy.
 We received DOZENS of applicants last time we advertised!
 We must have made the jobs sound too good.

 Basecamp is a superb web-based tool for setting assignments and keeping track of which tasks your employees or virtual assistants have done, or not done.
 You can choose which parts of Basecamp various workers have access to.
 You can also set up "Writeboards" for brainstorming sessions.
 It's an integral part of our business.
 There's a monthly fee, but we've found that Basecamp pays for itself many times over by making us more efficient.

 Guide to outsourcing